Construction of Arithmetic Teichmuller Spaces I: The Absolute Grothendieck Conjecture is false for Berkovich Spaces

 \para Now fix a geometrically connected, smooth quasi-projective variety $X/E$, with $E$ a $p$-adic field.
 Let $\xan/E$ be the strictly analytic space associated to $X/E$.
 Let \be\pit{X/E}=\pi_1^{temp}(\xan/E)\ee be the tempered fundamental group of the strictly $E$-analytic space associated to $X/E$ in the sense of \cite{andre03} or \cite{andre-book}.

 (\emph{Note that my notation $\pit{X/E}$ suppresses the passage to the analytification $\xan/E$ for simplicity of notation.
-The theory of (tempered) fundamental groups also requires a choice of base point which will be suppressed from my notation.})
+The theory of (tempered) fundamental groups also requires a choice of base point which will be suppressed from my notation for the moment.})

+\para The relationship between the tempered fundamental groups and the \'etale fundamental groups of geometrically connected, smooth quasi-projective varieties as follows.

+Let $X/E$ be a geometrically connected, smooth, quasi-projective variety over a $p$-adic field $E$.
+Then one has a natural homomorphism (\cite[Proposition 4.4.1]{andre03}, \cite[Section 2.1.4]{andre-book}):